YutaroHayakawa/ipftrace2/README.md

 `ipftrace2` is capable of customizing the tracing by C and Lua script.
 By using this feature, you can trace more than just functions the packets have gone through, but the content of `skb` or any other data associate with it.
 Please see [Scripting manual](docs/scripting.md) for more details.
-Also, you can find the example in `scripts` directory.
+Also, you can find the example in `example` directory.

 ```
 $ sudo ipft -m 0xdeadbeef -s example/gso.lua